Dheeraj62/StudentForm/README.md

 # Student Enrollment Form
-Title of the Project :- Student Enrollment For
+Title of the Project :- Student Enrollment Form

 Description:
 A form that will store data in STUDENT-TABLE relation of SCHOOL-DB database.